 We are proud to present this series of short documentaries dedicated to exploring the ways that grassroots communities all over the world are reclaiming power through the lenses of our extraordinary photographers.
 Each film takes the viewer to experience a powerful cause in a new location with a different photographer.

-watch the trailer for our next pwb film: mountains united
+watch our latest pwb film: mountains united

 Daughters of the Blue City

 In our premier episode we take you to the 'Blue City' of Jodhpur, India.
 Here we learn the story of how women and girls are making themselves heard.
 Photographer: Anne Gattilia

 Did you know that human trafficking is the second largest illegal trade in the world after drugs trafficking, surpassing arms trafficking?
 We stand with survivors.
 Photographer: Matilde Simas

 Project 1948 is a photo-voice program that amplifies the voices of Bosnian youth to express concerns and explore questions about life in post-conflict Bosnia and Herzegovina.
 Photographer: Mel Hattie